maucherOnline/YASR-wordpress-rating-plugin/readme.txt

 The full changelog can be found in the plugin's directory.
 Recent entries:

 = 3.1.5 =
+* FIXED: in the editor page, fixed js null error if YASR metabox is not rendered
 * FIXED: fixed [offset warning](https://wordpress.org/support/topic/trying-to-access-array-offset-warning/) if no valid image was given
 * TWEAKED: removed warning if PHP 8.1 is used
 * TWEAKED: added new filter yasr_auto_insert_disable